karl-zylinski/karl-zylinski.github.io/content/odin-tutoring.md

 [Schedule appointment here](https://calendly.com/karl-zylinski)

 ## Offered services

-- Private tutoring sessions for learning the Odin Programming Language
+- Tutoring sessions on the Odin Programming Language.
+Think of it as something similar to my YouTube videos, but on a topic of your choice
-- Looking together at your code and trying to improve it
+- Looking together at your code and trying to improve it or figure out what is wrong with it
-- Explaining game development concepts
+- Teaching game development concepts

 ## My special skills